 A word that either conjures up visions of striped uniforms and shady bathroom stall killings or, a deliciously impressive, cook all day kind of meal.

 We’re going with the latter today.

-Here’s the thing, I never cooked a lamb shank before this meal (although I’ve since changed that and this apple cider braised lamb shanks has become one of my absolute favorite weekend meals!).
+Here’s the thing, I never cooked a lamb shank before this meal (although I’ve since changed that and these apple cider braised lamb shanks have become one of my absolute favorite weekend meals!).

-Not convinced that was the way to do it, I played around with different phrase combinations for about an hour before finally figuring out you really don’t have to do anything to the damn shank.
+Not convinced that was the way to do it, I played around with different phrase combinations for about an hour before finally figuring out you really don’t have to do anything to the lamb shank after all.

 Without any fuss, after 3 hours or so of cooking, these citrus braised lamb shanks look like this, no bone hacking required.